mricon/b4/docs/contributor/overview.rst

 participating in conversations and code review.

-The main benefit of ``b4 send`` is that you no longer have to really care if your SMTP server performs some kind of content mangling that causes patches to become corrupted.
+The main benefit of ``b4 send`` is that you no longer have to really care if your mail server performs some kind of content mangling that causes patches to become corrupted, or if it doesn't provide a way to send mail via SMTP.

 What is the b4 contributor workflow?
 ------------------------------------
-The workflow is still very git-oriented, so you should expect to need to know a lot about such git commands like ``git amend`` and ``git rebase -i``.
+The workflow is very much git-oriented, so you should expect to need to know a lot about such git commands like ``git amend`` and ``git rebase -i``.
 In general, the process goes like this:

 1. Prepare your patch series by using ``b4 prep`` and queueing your commits.
 Use ``git rebase -i`` to arrange the commits in the right